technology-toolbox/Notebook/Infrastructure/TT-FS01 - Windows Server 2016.md

 > **Note**
 >
 > Warnings are displayed when using the /COPYALL option (to copy permissions) because the volumes are formatted using ReFS (not NTFS).
-However, after checking the permissions on the files afterwards, the permissions were found to be copied as expected.
-This was further confirmed by the following PowerShell:
+However, after checking the permissions on the files afterwards, the permissions were found to be copied as expected.\
 >
+> This was further confirmed by the following PowerShell:
+>
-> ```Console
+> ```PowerShell
 > icacls D:\Shares\VM-Library /save C:\NotBackedUp\Temp\tmp.txt /T
 > icacls F:\Shares\VM-Library /save C:\NotBackedUp\Temp\tmp2.txt /T
 > Get-FileHash -Algorithm SHA1 C:\NotBackedUp\Temp\tmp*.txt | select Hash, Path
 >